geometrical border

 Should I Sue the Driver or the Company?

-In most cases, it will be more successful for you and your attorney to file a suit against the driver and the company.
+In most cases, it will be more successful for you and your truck accident lawyer to file a suit against the driver and the company.
 Usually, after an investigation of the accident, you’ll be able to demonstrate some liability against the driver and company.

 For example, if the accident was caused by a truck driver under the influence of drugs or alcohol, this could give rise to a claim against the company for negligent hiring.